-Federal mandates and directives around Title IX and other initiatives have prompted an increased awareness of the need for college and university administrators to receive training about all aspects of campus gender violence policies and procedures, including prevention.
+Federal mandates and directives around Title IX and other initiatives have prompted a renewed awareness of the need for college and university administrators to receive training about all aspects of campus gender violence policies and procedures, including prevention.

 Senior MVP Strategies trainers conduct leadership training and prevention education for senior administrators from a range of campus departments, including: Dean of Students, Student Affairs, Public Safety, Athletics, Counseling Center, Health and Wellness, Residence Life, and Greek Life.

 The training can be customized according to local priorities, but the overall focus is on the role of institutional leaders in the prevention of sexual harassment, gender violence and other forms of interpersonal abuse and harassment, with a special emphasis on men’s leadership.
 Participants are introduced to cutting-edge pedagogical as well as institutional strategies.